 Home sleep testing (HST) allows patients to take a sleep test from the comfort and safety of their home instead of traveling to a sleep center or hospital.
-In most cases, doctors such as primary care providers, cardiologists, sleep specialists, and even dentists would order the tests to be shipped to the patient’s home.
+In most cases, doctors such as primary care providers, cardiologists, sleep specialists, and even dentists order the tests to be shipped to the patient’s home.
 HST eliminates the waiting period of getting into a facility and provides a natural feeling at home that improves the accuracy in test results.

 Tracks Breathing, Not Actual Sleep

 Contrary to what one might assume, home sleep tests do not monitor sleep directly.
 HST devices evaluate breathing, heart rate, and eye movements.
 A nasal cannula is inserted into the nose to measure airflow, a pulse oximeter monitors heart rate, and sensors track eye movements.

 The full evaluation allows doctors to determine whether a patient has sleep apnea, but more serious conditions will require in-lab testing.
 Given that one cannot truly measure sleep, using breathing patterns and studying other movements enables medical professionals to correctly diagnose a patient’s sleep issues.

 Related Reading: How to Conduct a Home Sleep Test

 Primarily Tests for Sleep Apnea

 HST may not be suitable for every patient or type of sleep disorder.
 Patients that have COPD or congestive heart failure may not be able to be tested with a normal HST device.
 Home sleep testing may differ from in-lab testing since it is not capable of detecting different types of sleep disorders.